UCLM-LoUISE/PRJ2019-2gether-DigitalTwins-DomainDrivenDesign/README.md

-# Undergrate Dissertation Project by Julián Abellán Abad
+# Domain-Driven design for development of Human Digital Twins by Julián Abellán Abad

 Welcome to the repository for Julián Abellán Abad's Undergraduate Dissertation project in Computer Engineering Degree at UCLM (Albacete).
 This project focuses on creating a Human Digital Twin to evaluate bullying among children in school playgrounds.

 ## Project Overview

-The primary objective of this project is to develop a comprehensive system for assessing bullying behavior in school environments.
+The primary objective of this project is to develop a Human Digital Twin for assessing bullying behavior in school environments.
 By utilizing a Human Digital Twin, we aim to simulate and analyze interactions among children to identify instances of bullying.

 ## Background